 Every state requires accountants to stay current in their knowledge of the tax and financial laws that pertain to their state.
 To remain licensed in the state of New York, where it is a great place to be an accountant, licensees must complete a minimum of 40 contact hours every year, and report this information annually or three years of acceptable formal continuing education in any of the recognized subject areas, or complete a minimum of 24 contact hours of acceptable formal continuing education concentrated in one subject area.
 The subjects approved by the state of New York are: accounting, attest, auditing, taxation, advisory services, specialized knowledge and applications related to specialized industries.
 Four of these hours must be in ethics of accounting courses.
 Providers offering ethics courses must register with the Board and/or have their content approved by the Board.
 Accountants in New York can report their CPE any day of the year.
-The required dates of license renewal are triennial based on the date of license issuance and birth month of the licensee.
+The required dates of license renewal are triennial based on the date of license issuance and the birth month of the licensee.

 For accounting instructors in New York postsecondary institutions, the maximum CPE credit for instruction time and the writing of educational articles or books on accounting is 50% of total hours.
 CPE credit for teaching a college course is recognized based on 15 CPE credits per credit hour of course delivery.
 Thus teaching a 3 credit college course would be worth 45 CPE credits.